-Tourism has major impacts on the natural and built environments and on the wellbeing and culture of host populations.
-Tourism industry has led to pressure on fragile ecosystems and wildlife.
-It also puts considerable pressure on host communities and compete for the use of scarce resources, notably land and water.
-It has become a significant contributor to local and global pollution.
-It also contributes significantly to green-house gases emissions.
+Tourism has major impact on the natural and built environments and the well-being and culture of host populations.
+The tourism industry has led to pressure on fragile ecosystems and wildlife.
+It also puts considerable pressure on host communities and competes for the use of scarce resources, notably land and water.
+It has become a signicant contributor to local and global pollution.
+It also contributes significantly to greenhouse gas emissions.